zachvalenta/jvns.ca/source/_posts/2016-02-27-a-few-notes-on-the-stack.markdown

 I was really surprised that **assembly instructions** make assumptions about how memory is organized and what information is in which registers.
 This explains why people talk about The Stack like it's this fundamental data structure instead of just one choice about how you could organize your program.
 It kind of is!

 If you want to more fun things to read, there's a great article [Understanding C by learning assembly](https://www.recurse.com/blog/7-understanding-c-by-learning-assembly) which discusses using GDB to inspect memory and see exactly what's going on when you run a C program.
 It's super fun.

+There is so much to know! [@yrp604 on twitter](https://twitter.com/yrp604/status/704896921152921602) just told me that on ARM you can choose which direction the stack grows!
+Whoa.

 <small>
 Thanks to Oğuz Kayral, Kamal Marhubi, and Julian Squires for discussing this with me!